 Using bed bug pesticide products can be tricky, as a lot of governmental or scientific institutions tend to confirm, however, there are a number of options that you might want to consider.
 These products utilize artificial pesticides such as synthetic pyrethroids like Esfenvalerate or Cyfluthrin to deal with bed bugs and other insects.
 Such insecticides make them highly effective at killing bed bugs but also make them hazardous for you and your family if used incorrectly.
 So, if you are wondering what chemicals kill bed bugs, here are the main categories:

-Using protective gear while applying insecticidal dusts is necessary to avoid any inhalation, skin or eye contact.
+Using protective gear while applying insecticidal dust is necessary to avoid any inhalation, skin or eye contact.
 Getting a good face mask, big plastic goggles and long plastic gloves are a must when handling insecticides.
 Also, keep in mind that depending on the severity of the bed bug infestation you might need to apply several courses of treatment to any given area.
 Also, you should still keep in mind that even the strongest insecticidal dust can’t solve a bed bug problem on its own and will typically require the assistance of other bed bug control methods such as glue traps, heating treatments, vacuuming, etc.

 Liquid insecticides – contact sprays, residual sprays

-Similarly to insecticidal dusts, liquid bed bug insecticides include toxic ingredients such as Esfenvalerate, Cyfluthrin or other pyrethroids.
-Unlike dusts, liquid insecticides are meant to be sprayed inside wall cracks and other crevices where bed bugs may reside (especially in hiding after escaping another bed bug cleaning method).
+Similarly to insecticidal dust, liquid bed bug insecticides include toxic ingredients such as Esfenvalerate, Cyfluthrin or other pyrethroids.
+Unlike dust, liquid insecticides are meant to be sprayed inside wall cracks and other crevices where bed bugs may reside (especially in hiding after escaping another bed bug cleaning method).
 Such sprays are very potent despite the fact that their active ingredients constitute for just 0.03 to 0.05 percent of the entire spray.

 Like most other insecticidal sprays, bed bug insecticidal sprays can leave a residue behind them that’s toxic for insects.
-However, unlike most other crawling insects, bed bugs seem to be less affected when they pass through a dried up insecticidal spray residue.
+However, unlike most other crawling insects, bed bugs seem to be less affected when they pass through a dried-up insecticidal spray residue.
 Various scientific studies such as this one from the Department of Entomology in Virginia Tech, point out that bed bugs can sometimes stand on top of dried up insecticide residue for days before dying.
 Therefore, liquid insecticides are most effective against bed bugs in an on-contact manner.
 That’s why it’s important that you successfully target all nooks, cracks, and crevices where bed bugs reside and spray them directly.

 The pros of such liquid insecticides reside in their sheer power and kill-on-contact effectiveness.

-The cons of liquid insecticides are the weaker effect of their dried up residue as well as how toxic they can be to us and our families as well.
+The cons of liquid insecticides are the weaker effect of their dried-up residue as well as how toxic they can be to us and our families as well.

 As a result of that, exercising extreme care when handling liquid insecticides is a must.
 Protective gear such as full-face masks, protective goggles, and rubber gloves should be on at all times and the access of kids and pets in the treated areas should be restricted.
 In addition to all that, keep in mind that several applications may be necessary, as well as that liquid bed bug insecticides should be used in conjunction with other bed bug control methods for 100% effectiveness.